Zoom OAuth Setup

 Create the App

-Navigate to the Zoom App marketplace and create a new app:
+Navigate to the Zoom App marketplace and select Develop > Build App

 Creating a new Zoom App